Nelitarnia/WO3U-speedrun-guide/character-notes.md

 His ground special can be shot through some walls for mid-range damage.
 This may work in original WO3 too?
 This is quite inconsistent, though.
 It seems you need to be able to create the projectile so that it is generated fully on the other side of the wall for it to be able to impact enemies.
 Could use some more testing for sure.

-His air special shoots a projectile similar to Xiahou Yuan, except worse, because the projectile is stopped by walls.
+His air special shoots a projectile similar to Xiahou Yuan, except worse, because the projectile is sped by walls.
 Its explosion can target enemies through a wall, but the range is short.

 ### Average high jump